Atreus: Agamemnon and Menelaus

+Orestes and Electra

 Agamemnon's only son, Orestes, was quite young when his mother killed his father.
 He was sent into exile.
 In some versions he was sent away by Clytemnestra to avoid having him present during the murder of Agamemnon; in others his sister Electra herself rescued the infant Orestes and sent him away to protect him from their mother.
 In both versions he was the legitimate heir apparent and as such a potential danger to his usurper uncle.

 Goaded by his sister Electra, Orestes swore revenge.
 He knew it was his duty to avenge his father's death, but saw also that in doing so he would have to kill his mother.
 He was torn between avenging his father and sparing his mother.
 'It was a son's duty to kill his father's murderers, a duty that came before all others.
 But a son who killed his mother was abhorrent to gods and to men'.

 When he prayed to Apollo, the god advised him to kill his mother.
 Orestes realized that he must work out the curse on his house, exact vengeance and pay with his own ruin.
-After Orestes murdered Clytemnestra and her lover Aegisthus, he wandered the land with guilt in his heart.
-After many years, with Apollo by his side, he pleaded to Athena.
-No descendant of Atreus had ever done so noble an act and 'neither he nor any descendant of his would ever again be driven into evil by the irresistible power of the past.'
+After Orestes murdered Clytemnestra and her lover Aegisthus, he wandered the land with guilt in his heart and pursued by the Erinyes.
+After running away to a temple of Apollo, the sun god aided Orestes by putting the Erinyes to sleep and he quickly ran towards Athens where he pleaded to Athena.
+The goddess interceded although she was uncertain of how to resolve the issue and decided to leave the judgement to twelve citizens of the city with Athena presiding.
+This new court of justice, afterwards called the Areopagus, heard both arguments, with the Erinyes standing as the accusers and Apollo as the defence.
+After a round of votes, Athena had to cast a tie breaking vote and Orestes was cleared of all wrongdoings.
+Athena further declared that 'neither he [Orestes] nor any descendant of his would ever again be driven into evil by the irresistible power of the past.'

 Thus Orestes ended the curse of the House of Atreus.

-This story is the major plot line of Aeschylus's trilogy The Oresteia.